VIDA-NYU/UrbanMapper/README.md

 ## 🌁 API

+> [!IMPORTANT]
+> The following project is fully python-typed safe and uses the great [@beartype](https://github.com/beartype/beartype)!
+It should reduce side effects and better library usability on the user end side.

 Users familiar with `data pipelines` will find the modular, `scikit-learn-inspired` design of the `OSMNxMapping` library clear-cut.
 For others, believe us it is the way to go!

 We offer a set of **mixins** that simplify difficult chores including `data loading`, `road network building`, `preprocessing`, `enrichment`, and `visualising` of enriched graph data.
 Your main interface is these mixins, which neatly wrap the underlying modules for a flawless performance.

-> [!IMPORTANT]
-> Mixins are the recommended starting point, offering a high-level, user-friendly API.
-The inner modules (e.g., `loader`, `network`, `enricher` and more) handle the heavy lifting but are abstracted away for simplicity.
-Feel free to
-> explore them for more advanced / fine-grained use cases.

 <details>
 <summary><strong>LoaderMixin</strong> – Load Your Urban Data</summary>